 |East Martin Luther King Jr. Blvd.
 (Airport Blvd to Johnny Morris Rd.)||Slaughter Ln.
 (Menchaca Rd. to IH-35)|

 |North Lamar Blvd.
 (US 183 to Braker Ln.)||South First St. (Stassney Ln. to Slaughter Ln.)|

 |North Lamar Blvd.
 (Koenig Ln. to US 183)||William Cannon Dr. (Menchaca Rd. to Elm Creek Dr.)|

 Sections in progress

-Installation of High-Injury Roadway signage is complete and Austin Transportation has planned and completed improvements on the following five sections:
+Installation of High-Injury Roadway signage is complete on City roadways, and Austin Transportation has planned and completed improvements on the following five sections:

 - Riverside Drive (Lakeshore Blvd. to Montopolis Dr.)

 - Added Leading Pedestrian Intervals at South Lakeshore Blvd. and Crossing Place

 - Adjusted red light clearance times at Parker Ln./Shore District Dr.